annatiso/MD-project-HAI5014/readme.md

 - Monitors its own behavior to avoid harmful and dangerous responses.
 - Provides human-like responses and understands complex user prompts.

+## What makes a chatbot bad?

+A *bad* chatbot is a chatbot that presents one or more of the following characteristics:

+1. **Unreliability**: It is not transparent about its capability and provides wrong or inaccurate information, misleading the users.
+2. **Rigid and unnatural conversation**: It lacks adaptability to the user's style and tone, sounds robotic and unnatural, and makes the conversation awkward and uncomfortable, instead of smooth and engaging.
+3. **Frustrating**: It does not understand user input well and provides answers that are irrelevant or unrelated to the user's requests, sometimes sounding even nonsensical.
+4. **No added value**: Provides shallow or obvious information, which is not helpful to the user.
+5. **Offensive behavior**: It shows
+6. **Short memory**: Does not remember previous questions and answers, leading to repetitions and contradictions in the conversation.
+7. **Privacy issues**: It does not handle sensitive data properly, breaching user trust.

 ## Examples of bad chatbots

 ### Offensive chatbots - [Tay by Microsoft](https://en.wikipedia.org/wiki/Tay_(chatbot))